emberjs/rfcs/text/0649-deprecation-staging.md

 The configurations described above would be affected in the following ways:

 - No config: no change
-- Later stage, current version: no change, because it was not required in 1.2.3
+- Later stage, current version: no change, because it was not enabled in 1.2.3
 - Current stage, older version: no change
 - Matching stage and version: no change

-In order to opt-in to an assertion for this required config, the app would have to update their declaration to match the `since.required` value:
+In order to opt-in to an assertion for this enabled config, the app would have to update their declaration to match the `since.enabled` value:

 ```json
 {